 Wherever and however this story is told, the injunction not to look back is a constant.
 Taboos like this are always broken in folklore, whether in fairy tales or in modern urban legends.
-When she disobeys and looks, the girl's hair turns white from shock — another familiar legend motif and itself a reminder of what happened to Lot's wife when she ignored a similar instruction.
+When she disobeys and looks, the girl’s hair turns white from shock

 The girl in this story is perceived as helpless and incapable of venturing away from the safety of the car (no one ever suggests she accompany her boyfriend), whereas her male companion immediately dons the mantle of midnight adventurer and seeker of help.
 The stereotyped roles of frightened female and fearless male are strictly adhered to.
 His job is to do battle with the unknown whereas hers is to obey orders, staying with the car no matter what until rescued.
 Not even thumps, bumps, or scratching noises incite her to attempt to save herself.